Coffee isn’t just a beverage; it’s also a commodity.

 As for the stock, it rallied strongly in August on news of new management but remains in turnaround mode.
 Plus, there’s a good possibility that you already own some stock in Starbucks through a 401k or an index ETF.

 Key to the story is the company’s aggressive growth strategy.
-Dutch Bros has raised their store count from 754 to 912 in the last year (as of the end of Q2) and is aiming to open a total of 150 stores or so in the full fiscal year.
+Dutch Bros is aiming to open a total of 150 stores or so in this full fiscal year.
 As for the stock, it was initially priced at 23 when it began trading on September 15, 2021, and closed the day over 36.
 It traded as high as 76 in November 2021 before it was dragged down with growth stocks in the subsequent bear market.
-The stock set an all-time low at 22 in late September of 2023 and has returned more than 25% since.
+The stock set an all-time low at 22 in late September of 2023 and has returned more than 150% since.

 As always, you should do your homework and ensure an investment fits your portfolio before you jump in.
 Popularity and profitability don’t always go hand in hand.